Orbit recovery for band-limited functions: Examples and Applications

 In \cite{bandeira2017estimation} it is conjectured that for any $L$ the third moment separates generic orbits provided $R \geq 3$.
 This conjecture was verified for $1 \leq L \leq 15$ using techniques from computational commutative algebra and a computational algebra algorithm was presented for recovering the orbit using frequency marching.
-In a recent paper \cite{liu2021algorithms}, Liu and Moitra view $\oplus_{\ell}^F V_\ell$ as the space of band-limited functions on $S^2$ and use the method of smoothed analysis to give a probabilistic algorithm for approximating an orbit in $\oplus_{\ell=0}^L V_\ell$.
 Note that Corollary \ref{cor.cryo} is weaker than the conjectured bounds of \cite{bandeira2017estimation} in that we require the multiplicities of the irreducible representations to grow with the band.
 An interesting direction for further work is to refine the the methods used here to determine whether the third moment carries enough information to separate orbits when the irreducible representations have constant multiplicity which is independent of the band limit.

+There is an expectation in the cryo-EM community that the generic orbit can be recovered from the projected third moment.
+In \cite[Section 4.5]{bandeira2017estimation} the authors have computationally verified that the projected third moment recovers generic orbits up to a finite list (list recovery).
+An important problem is to mathematically prove that the projected third moment separates generic orbits in the spherical shells model.
+We view Corollary~\ref{cor.cryo} as a first step in this direction - particularly since we can recover generic orbits from a very small portion of the information carried by the bispectrum/third moment.

 Another interesting avenue of investigation is the case of finite groups.
 It is known \cite{bandeira2017estimation} that the third moment separates generic orbits in any representation containing the regular representation.
 However, there are essentially no known non-trivial examples of smaller representations of finite groups where the third moment separates generic orbits.